rickbronson/GD32VF103-Firmware-Library-Makefiles/README.md

 I had tried in vain to use the DFU loader (I tried several versions of dfu-util inclding gd32-dfu-utils) that came with my Longan Nano but it was so flaky I gave up and used a Segger Jlink to flash.
 It seemed to work *sometimes* with small binaries but almost always failed with larger ones.

+For the Longan Nano, GD32VF103_Firmware_Library was missing support for SD Cards (TF Cards) so I added that in the Examples/SPI/SPI_tf_card directory.

 Debian Buster was used to build.

   Instructions